Skip to main content

 She rushed to Kunwarsa's room.
 She made sure the bed was comfortable and the room was clean.
 Raoji was surprised to find a nursing room ready as soon as they arrived.

-" Quick, get to make the medicines, all of you!"
+" Quick, get to making the medicines, all of you!"
 Ajabde ordered.

 " Manthi, help me clean his wound."

-The servant removed his cloth, blood-soaked red as Ajabde pressed the antiseptic balm and water on the wound.
+The servant removed his cloth, blood-soaked and red, as Ajabde pressed the antiseptic balm and water on the wound.
 He moved a little.

 " Pratap!"
 There was no response.